 “What about predictions you need to know about?
 What if she predicted a Shadow attack but was alone when she did it?”

 “We’re mulling it over.
 Sloane volunteered to listen to the replay, she’s best at interpreting, at least in English.
 Oceane speaks a half dozen languages, someone else would need to listen to and translate those.
-Then we still have to figure out if it amounts to a prediction of anything.”
+Then we still have to figure out if it amounts to a prediction of anything we need to know or can do anything about.”

 Sarah, “Geez, complicated, I see why you’re hesitant to start.”